 Telemedicine has also been a boon for health care providers concerned about their clinics and specialty practices becoming hot zones for the disease.
 Rather than bring in patients for scheduled or noncritical walk-in appointments, telemedicine allows providers to consult with them remotely and dispense treatment advice, write prescriptions for medication, and recommend in-person consultation as needed.

 Telemedicine assists COVID-era social distancing measures as well.
-Though state-mandated distancing measures and “stay at home” orders generally treat veterinary practices as essential businesses cleared to remain open, vets themselves don’t want to promote human-to-human viral transmission in waiting and exam rooms.
+Though state-mandated distancing measures and “stay at home” (lockdown) orders generally treated veterinary practices as essential businesses cleared to remain open, vets themselves were loath to promote human-to-human viral transmission in waiting and exam rooms.
 In late March, the U.S. Food and Drug Administration temporarily relaxed restrictions on vets’ use of telemedicine, clearing the way for widespread adoption of the technology for noncritical consultations.
+Even as lockdown orders lifted, many vets retained their newfound flexibility.

 Whether the present telemedicine boon outlasts the COVID-19 pandemic could depend on how the insurance industry chooses to treat the technology — and whether Congress forces its hand.
 Currently, Medicare covers telemedicine on par with in-person services, but there’s no set standard for the private insurance industry.
 Much as they’d like to use telemedicine, patients whose insurance plans favor in-person consultations over remote consultations might have no choice but to continue seeing their doctors in person, with all the inconvenience that entails for those in ill health, remote locations, or both.